“Nowhere have I seen the sublime and the beautiful, the tame and the terrible so well arranged”

 Nic and Ferda Barrow are passionate about the finer things in life and put their hearts and souls into everything they do.
 This is testament in the many accolades and awards they have received over the years.
 The Barrows have been honoured amongst other by the Jewish National Fund of South Africa, for contributions made to President Nelson Mandela Park in Delft and the Walter Sisulu Environmental Centre in Mamelodi.
 Nic has been honoured by the ATKV and the Red Cross, as well as receiving a special award from The Oudtshoorn Business Chamber for his contribution to tourism, job creation and the local economy.
 Nic and Ferda also won the Sanlam Business Partners Entrepreneur of the year (Western & Eastern Cape) and the Barrow Family Trust was selected as a finalist in the Annual Business Day BASA Awards in the category Increasing Access to the Arts.
 The couple was honoured by the Simon Van Der Stel Foundation for their contribution towards preserving heritage buildings in the Southern Cape.
 The Barrows also donate several bursaries towards learners from underprivileged communities.

 Nic, an attorney by profession, initiated both the KKNK (Klein Karoo National Arts Festival) and the Klein Karoo Klassique art festival.
 Along with Ferda he also owned and ran several hotels and property developments.
 Ferda, who studied and taught accounting, is an accomplished cook as well as an avid gardener.
-She is currently creating both a show and vegetable garden at Le Lude – the latter to supply the planned restaurant.
-The couple has two daughters – Olga, an interior designer, and Nicolene, a chef.
+She has created both a show and vegetable garden at Le Lude – the latter producing fresh, seasonal harvests for the Orangerie.
+The couple have two daughters – Olga, an interior designer who created the décor at Le Lude, and Nicolene, the estate’s Executive Chef.

 Paul Gerber – Winemaker